lsupwp/AppVault/README.md

 # AppVault

-A modern, user-friendly Linux application manager with a sleek dark theme interface.
-AppVault provides a centralized way to view, launch, and manage applications from multiple package sources including APT/DPKG packages, Flatpak, and Snap.
+A modern, user-friendly application manager for Ubuntu-based Linux distributions with a sleek dark theme interface.
+AppVault provides a centralized way to view, launch, and manage applications from multiple sources including APT/DPKG packages, Flatpak, and Snap.

 ![AppVault Logo](public/images/AppVault_Logo.png)